abhijitrmly/word-grammar-fetcher/README.md

 # word-grammar-fetcher

-This project was developed using Node JS to fetch grammar data related to most frequently words from a Sherlock Holmes story.
+This project was developed using Node JS to fetch grammar data related to most frequently occuring words from a Sherlock Holmes story.

 ## Available Scripts